vedanta777/B125137/README.md

 │── ...
 │── Lab N

-Each folder contains the source code for the respective laboratory experiment along with any required input or output files (if applicable).
+Each folder contains the source code for the respective laboratory experiment along with any required input and output files.

 ---